 8. Remember to have some fun in your entry-level marketing job

 All work and no play can lead to burnout.
 Make sure to leave room in your schedule to socialize and get to know the colleagues around you.

-Approach your job with an open mind and enthusiastic outlook, and you’ll find yourself moving up faster than you ever thought possible.
+While finding your first entry-level marketing job may be a bit challenging, once you have one be sure to approach it with an open mind and enthusiastic outlook.
 Even if the experience doesn’t pan out exactly the way you planned, you’ll at least have a clearer sense of where you want to go next.